JosepMariaVila/createDifferentAddressesFromSameSecret/README.md

 Number (2) results in address rMCHEBdZGABmh8JdBBrPnjmiJhyTKizqG9, and so on.

-Each time you change the number, save, and open a terminal.
-In the terminal type "go run main.go" and enter.
+Each time you change the number, save, open/go to the terminal and type "go run main.go" and enter.
 The program will run and the result for number 0 will look like this:
 secret: sp6JS7f14BuwFY8Mw6bTtLKWauoUs address: rJq5ce8cdbWBsysXx32rvLMV6DUxMwruMT

 Have fun creating addresses!